-39. Born in Dubai in 1979, Mahdi Fleifel was raised in Ain el-Hilweh refugee camp in Lebanon and later in the suburbs of Elsinore, Denmark.
+Born in Dubai in 1979, Mahdi Fleifel was raised in Ein Al-Hilweh refugee camp in Lebanon and later in the suburbs of Elsinore, Denmark.
 In 2009, he graduated from the National Film and Television School in London.
-His firstyear film, Arafat & I, was screened at festivals around the world and won numerous awards.
+His first-year film, Arafat & I, was screened at festivals around the world and won numerous awards.
 In 2010, Fleifel and Irish producer Patrick Campbell established the London-based production company Nakba Filmworks.
 A World Not Ours is Fleifel's first feature-length documentary.
 Other works include A Man Returned (2016).

-A World Not Ours (Alam Laysa Lana).
-2012.
-Documentary.
-93 min
+A World Not Ours.
+212. Feature Documentary.
+1h 33min.

-A World Not Ours is an intimate, humorous portrait of three generations of expatriates in the refugee camp of Ain el-Helweh, in southern Lebanon, a place hastily built in 1948 that now houses

-70,000 refugees in one square kilometer.
+A World Not Ours is an intimate, humorous, portrait of three generations of exile in the refugee camp of Ain el-Helweh, in southern Lebanon, a place hastily built in 1948 that now houses 70,000 refugees in one square kilometer.
 Based on a wealth of personal recordings, family archives, and historical footage, the film is a sensitive and illuminating study of belonging, friendship, and family.